Last Updated on April 7, 2026

 After dinner, we went to a supermarket to buy some local sweets and enjoyed them leisurely back in our room.
 Our room had a kitchen, and a welcome tea was prepared for us.
 It’s a caffeine-free tea that you can enjoy even at night without any worries.
 It was a blue butterfly pea tea blended with Okinawan herbs, and thanks to this thoughtful touch, we were able to relax completely.

-Okinawa was once under American administration, so various aspects of life show American influences.
+While enjoying our tea and sweets, I couldn’t help but notice how Okinawa’s unique history shows up in everyday life.
 The chocolate cake in the photo, called German Cake, was created by an American named Mr. German.
 Topped with a coconut filling, it’s a well-known sweet treat in Okinawa.
 Taking a bite, the flavor of crunchy coconut spread alongside the moist chocolate cake, making it a perfect match for herbal tea.

 The next morning, we prepared a simple breakfast ourselves and enjoyed a delightful time, almost as if we were living there.
 Getting away from everyday life and changing the scenery is an incredibly exciting experience.
 After that, I took a bus to DFS Galleria Okinawa and rented a car there by myself.

-A Shop at The Naha Terrace

 I did a bit of window shopping and enjoyed the atmosphere before stopping by The Naha Terrace, a nearby hotel.

+The Naha Terrace Experience

 It was February, but Okinawa was warm and surrounded by greenery and flowers, reminding us of early summer.
 This hotel boutique houses a long-established import select shop from Okinawa called Roger’s, and features a carefully selected range of stylish Okinawan products.
 There were also foods that looked enjoyable to take home, but I headed straight to our main destination—the tea lounge.

 It seemed I had entered from the back of the hotel, so I had to walk through a corridor, but the hotel was so lovely that I enjoyed exploring it.
 I had visited this hotel before for a wedding, but this time I came because it often appeared in the blog of a certain woman who inspired me to start my own.
 I wanted to experience the atmosphere she wrote about for myself.
-You can find more about her on my “About Me” page, so feel free to take a look if you like.
+You can find more about her on my About Me page, so feel free to take a look if you like.

 The pool came into view.
 When I looked back, the lush greenery and flowers were reflected on the water’s surface, and I found myself gazing at it in admiration.
 In summer, it must be a lovely place to spend pool time under the parasols.